Monirom/hello-world/README.md

 I’ve designed for the likes of Proctor & Gamble, Miller Brewing, Microsoft, National Geographic, Pfizer, AOL Time Warner, Ford, US Airways and the American Institute of Architects.
 However, my passion is for cause-related design that makes a difference — since we all should be yearning to be part of something greater than ourselves.

 Though I now work in mobile, past work includes campaigns that give voice to the tragedy in Darfur, multilingual collateral for the World Health Organization, graphic support for the Bill & Melinda Gates Foundation's effort to improve education in America, congressional reports for the DHS and designs for DaimlerChrysler's campaign to reduce teen driving fatalities.

+(I use github mainly for work.
+If I ever develop something groundbreaking I'll share.
+Until then there's nothing to see.)